LouisSappey/cookSphere/README.md

 -(docker compose up)
 ```

-Now go to folder streemi and do:
+Now go to folder cook_sphere and do:

 ```
 cd cook_sphere
 composer install
 ```

-After that you can go to streemi folder and launch fixtures:
+After that you can go to cook_sphere folder and launch fixtures:

 ```
 ./launch-fixtures.sh